IasonArgyrakis/mg_cli/README.md

 @toDo : -[ ]  XML Directives (add the mg_generated_module to a view  index | static-page | product-category

 @toDo : -[ ]   add the mg_generated_module

+---

+##  Features | Ideas

+Stuff to make using the tool

+nonoce-js (make a js pool of scripts) for head | body | blocks etc using observers